 If you have any type of medical condition, it is best to mention it when you book your appointment.
 Certain treatments may not be advisable for you.
 Also, tell the technician if you are wearing contact lenses before a facial.

 On the day of treatment, try to stay out of the sun and avoid alcoholic beverages.
 Also, don't schedule a physically demanding endeavor after a spa appointment.
 Keep the relaxed feeling you enjoyed at the spa long after you leave!

 A spa is a great place to get a little alone time, so it's best to not to bring children under 16.
-If children are with you, be attentive to their safety as well as their impact on the comfort and relaxation of others.
-Some spas are "kid-friendly" and offer spa activities for children or child care.
+This is unless they have an appointment scheduled with us.
 Check with the spa you are visiting.